My Story

 With that, the adventure began.
 I was ready to start working on my application for proof that I was a Canadian citizen.

-After several months of work, an unscrupulous attorney that sidetracked me, I finally submitted my application for a Canadian Citizenship Certificate in April 2026.
+After several months of work, an unscrupulous attorney that sidetracked me, I finally submitted my application for a Canadian Citizenship Certificate.
+I’m not an attorney or an expert, but I want to share my story in case it helps to inspire you.